Who Needs a DOT Medical Card?

 Which Doctors Can Perform DOT Physicals?

 Any doctor listed on the Federal Motor Carrier Safety Administration National Registry and familiar with the qualifications can provide a DOT physical.
+Fed Med Card.
 The term medical examiner” includes doctors of medicine (MD), doctors of osteopathy (DO), physician assistants (PA), advanced practice nurses (APN), and chiropractors (DC).
 All these medical professionals are qualified to perform this exam.
 Have you ever failed a drug test?
 Visit How To Pass Dot Drug Test?
 Do you have any medical symptoms at the moment?

 FMCSA Medical Card Overview

 All drivers of commercial vehicles in interstate commerce with a gross vehicle weight rating exceeding 10,000 pounds must acquire and maintain a valid Medical Examiner's Certificate (ME Certificate).
-Besides ME Certificate, those who drive vehicles necessitating a Commercial Driver's License are additionally subject to two other parameters.
+Besides the ME Certificate, those who drive vehicles necessitating a Commercial Driver's License are additionally subject to two other parameters.

 CDL holders must provide their State Driver Licensing Agency (SDLA) with a copy of their Medical Examiner's Certificate.
+Medical Disqualifications for CDL Drivers.
 This requirement only applies to CDL holders and is used to ensure that their State driving record is up-to-date.
 Non-CDL drivers do not need to self-certify or submit a copy of the ME Certificate.
 Drug and Alcohol Program policy.
 If any discrepancies are found in which the CDL holder is operating beyond the category they have self-certified, they may face suspension or revocation of their commercial driving privileges.

 Without question, CDL drivers who fail to update the expiration date of their ME Certificate with their state are at risk of having their commercial driving privileges downgraded.
 As a result, they won't be able to drive a commercial motor vehicle that requires a CDL.
 To ensure you can keep your CDL and remain eligible to operate a CMV, make sure to stay up-to-date on your certificate's expiration date with your state.

-The FMCSA has advised both its staff and roadside enforcement personnel to accept proof of a driver's medical certification status and expiration date on a CDLIS MVR as sufficient evidence that a driver is meeting the medical qualification requirements.
+The FMCSA has advised its staff and roadside enforcement personnel to accept proof of a driver's medical certification status and expiration date on a CDLIS MVR as sufficient evidence that a driver meets the medical qualification requirements.
 The basic details included in this document are the driver’s medical status and the expiration date of the medical examiner’s certificate.
 You will then have the ability to maintain complete motor carrier authority.

 What is the FMCSA’s Policy on Drivers With Physical Impairments?

 According to the FMCSA, drivers with missing limbs who are eligible must obtain an SPE certificate.
 It's important for them to always keep their certificate on hand when driving commercially, as it is a special type of "variance" required under such circumstances.
+Learn here about Look up USDOT Number.

 An SPE is necessary in order to ensure the driver's ability to safely and effectively operate their vehicle.
 What is DOT Clearinghouse Enforcement?
 Without this certification, they may be unable to work professionally behind the wheel.
 Acquiring an SPE can help provide peace of mind and open new professional opportunities.